Departmental Funding Criteria

-Funding decisions for students entering their second year will be announced after the grading of the preliminary examinations.
-Typically this will occur in mid-August.
-Teaching Assistantships will be awarded to students who have demonstrated competence in the three core areas: microeconomics, macroeconomics and econometrics.
+Funding decisions for students entering their second year are announced after the grading of the preliminary examinations.
+Typically, this occurs in mid-August.
+Teaching Assistantships are awarded to students who have demonstrated competence in the three core areas: microeconomics, macroeconomics and econometrics.
 The exception is for those students who demonstrated competence in the three core areas based solely on first-year grades.
-Appointments for these students will be announced in early August.
+Appointments for these students are announced in early August.

 Third year students

 The requirement for obtaining a Teaching Assistantship in the third year is completion of at least one Economics 501 paper which is certified as acceptable by a faculty member by July 31 at the end of the second year (see certification form).
 While certification by a faculty member is required, presentation at the Economics 501 seminar is not.
-The presentation of the paper will usually be in the Fall Quarter of the third year, although presentation in the Spring Quarter of the second year is encouraged.
-Appointments will be announced in early August.
+The presentation of the paper is usually in the Fall Quarter of the third year, although presentation in the Spring Quarter of the second year is encouraged.
+Appointments are announced in early August.

 Fourth year students

 Funding is only available for fourth year students who have completed their thesis prospectus by August 31 at the end of their third year.
 (A "thesis prospectus," formerly known as "admission to candidacy," requires a successful thesis proposal defense, and completion of all course work and field papers.)

 The nature of the funding is a Teaching Assistantship in the Fall and Winter Quarters, followed by a University Fellowship in the Spring Quarter.
 The latter requires the student's dissertation committee chair to certify by February 15 that the student is expected to enter the job market in their fifth year (see certification form).
 In the absence of such certification, the student are funded as a Teaching Assistant in the Spring Quarter.